cabforum/servercert/docs/BR.md

 Wildcard FQDNs are permitted.

-CAs SHALL NOT issue certificates with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Name.
+CAs SHALL NOT issue certificates with a subjectAltName extension or subject:commonName field containing a Reserved IP Address or Internal Name.

 Entries in the dNSName MUST be in the "preferred name syntax", as specified in RFC 5280, and thus MUST NOT contain underscore characters ("_").

-#### 7.1.4.2.2.
-Subject Distinguished Name Fields
+##### 7.1.4.2.2 Subject Distinguished Name Fields
 a. __Certificate Field:__ `subject:commonName` (OID 2.5.4.3)
    __Required/Optional:__ __Deprecated__ (Discouraged, but not prohibited)
    __Contents:__ If present, this field MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).